Back To TopGet Opthea Updates

 Clinical Trials Timeline

-The company has two ongoing global Phase 3 registrational trials of OPT-302 in combination with standard-of-care anti-VEGF-A inhibitors.10,11,21
+The company’s two ongoing global Phase 3 pivotal trials — COAST and SHORe — evaluating sozinibercept in combination with standard-of-care VEGF-A inhibitors have completed patient enrollment.10,11,21

 PHASE 3 (in-progress)